NadicaUzunova/EduCrack/README.md

 # EduCrack

-EduCrack is a program for password cracking.
-It provides various methods of cracking passwords using brute force and dictionary attacks.

-## Main Menu

-The program starts by displaying the main menu.
-Users can choose from different cracking methods or access the program's help and usage instructions.

-To select an option, enter the corresponding number from the menu.
-If the user wants to access the help, enter the number 4.
-This will display the help window.

-The help window provides a brief description of each attack method and their available options.
-It also explains the input arguments and supported hashing algorithms.
-Press the Esc key to return to the main menu.

-## Brute Force Attack

-To choose the brute force attack option, enter the number 1 in the main menu.
-This will display the brute force attack options.
-There are two options available:

-1. Classic Brute Force Attack: This option tries all possible combinations of characters until it finds the password.

-2. Brute Force Mask Attack: This option attempts to crack the password using all possible combinations of characters but only considers the characters specified by the user in the mask input.

-## Dictionary Attack

-To choose the dictionary attack option, enter the number 2 in the main menu.
-This will display the dictionary attack options.
-There are three options available:

-1. Classic Dictionary Attack: This option performs a dictionary attack by systematically testing a list of commonly used words, phrases, or passwords against the target hashed passwords.

-2. Dictionary Attack with Precomputed Hashes: This option involves comparing a list of precomputed hashes (commonly known as a "rainbow table") with the target hashed passwords to find matches.
-This method significantly speeds up the password cracking process.

-3. Rule-Based Dictionary Attack: This option is similar to the classic dictionary attack but allows the user to generate variations of passwords based on specified rules.
-It increases the number of tested passwords, especially when certain patterns or rules are known.

-## Usage

-For each attack method, the program prompts the user to enter the required parameters, such as the input file containing hashed passwords, dictionary file, and hashing algorithm.
-Once the necessary data is provided, the program starts the attack process.
-It systematically generates passwords and calculates their hashes using the specified algorithm.
-The generated hashes are then compared with the target hashed passwords.
-If a match is found, it means the password has been cracked.
-In this case, the password and its corresponding hashed value are displayed and optionally saved to an output file.
-If no match is found, the program notifies the user of an unsuccessful attempt.

-## Download Instructions

-If you want to download and run the EduCrack program, follow these steps:

-1. Go to the /download folder in this repository.
-2. Click on the executable file (educrack.exe) to start the download.
-3. Once the download is complete, navigate to the downloaded file on your computer.

-### Running the Executable

-To run the EduCrack program:

-- For Windows: Double-click on the downloaded executable file (`educrack.exe`) to launch the program.

-Please note that the provided instructions assume you are using a Windows operating system.
-If you are using a different operating system, please refer to the appropriate instructions for running executables on your specific platform.

-Make sure to review the system requirements and any additional dependencies mentioned in the previous sections to ensure compatibility and proper execution of the EduCrack program.

-## This program was created within the scope of my thesis research solely for educational purposes.
+## Overview
+**EduCrack** is an advanced password cracking tool designed for educational and research purposes.
+It implements various password recovery techniques, including brute-force and dictionary-based attacks, to analyze and understand password vulnerabilities.
+The program provides an interactive interface that allows users to select different cracking methods, configure attack parameters, and retrieve cracked passwords efficiently.

+## Features
+- **Brute Force Attacks**
+  - **Classic Brute Force**: Tries all possible character combinations until the correct password is found.
+  - **Brute Force Mask**: Attempts password cracking with user-defined character sets and structures.
+- **Dictionary Attacks**
+  - **Classic Dictionary Attack**: Tests a list of commonly used passwords against the target hashes.
+  - **Dictionary Attack with Precomputed Hashes**: Uses a "rainbow table" for faster cracking.
+  - **Rule-Based Dictionary Attack**: Generates password variations based on user-defined rules.
+- **User-Friendly Interface**
+  - Main menu for selecting attack types and configurations.
+  - Help section with detailed explanations of attack methods and hashing algorithms.
+- **Supports Multiple Hashing Algorithms**
+  - SHA-256, SHA-512, MD5, and more.
+- **Customizable Parameters**
+  - Users can specify input files, dictionaries, hash algorithms, and output files.
+- **Real-Time Progress and Reporting**
+  - Displays ongoing attack progress and results.

+## Installation and Usage

+### Downloading EduCrack
+To download and run the **EduCrack** program, follow these steps:

+1. Navigate to the `/download` folder in this repository.
+2. Download the executable file: **educrack.exe**.
+3. Locate the downloaded file on your system.

+### Running EduCrack

+#### Windows Users:
+1. Double-click **educrack.exe** to launch the program.
+2. Follow the on-screen instructions to select an attack method and provide input files.

+#### Linux/Mac Users:
+EduCrack is primarily designed for Windows.
+If you are using a different operating system, consider running it in a Windows virtual machine or using a compatibility layer like **Wine**.

+### Attack Methods

+#### **Brute Force Attack**
+1. Select **Option 1** in the main menu.
+2. Choose:
+   - **Classic Brute Force Attack** (Tests all character combinations)
+   - **Brute Force Mask Attack** (Uses a predefined character set and structure)
+3. Configure the attack parameters and start cracking.

+#### **Dictionary Attack**
+1. Select **Option 2** in the main menu.
+2. Choose from:
+   - **Classic Dictionary Attack** (Tests common passwords from a wordlist)
+   - **Dictionary Attack with Precomputed Hashes** (Faster lookup-based cracking)
+   - **Rule-Based Dictionary Attack** (Applies password mutation rules)
+3. Provide the required input files and hashing algorithm.

+### Output
+- If a password is cracked, it is displayed alongside its hashed value.
+- Results can be optionally saved to a specified output file.
+- If the attack is unsuccessful, the program notifies the user.

+## Help and Documentation
+For assistance, select **Option 4** in the main menu to access the help window.
+It provides:
+- Descriptions of attack methods
+- Supported hashing algorithms
+- Explanation of required input arguments
+- Instructions on how to exit the help menu (press **Esc** to return to the main menu)

+## System Requirements
+- **Operating System**: Windows 10/11 (or Wine on Linux/macOS)
+- **RAM**: 2GB minimum (4GB recommended)
+- **Storage**: At least 50MB of free space
+- **Dependencies**: No additional dependencies required

+## Disclaimer
+**EduCrack** was developed as part of a **bachelor’s thesis research project** and is intended **solely for educational and ethical security research purposes**.
+Unauthorized or illegal use of this tool is strictly prohibited.
+The author assumes no liability for misuse.

+## License
+This project is open-source and distributed under the MIT License.
+Feel free to modify and contribute while adhering to ethical hacking practices.

+---

+For any inquiries, suggestions, or contributions, please open an issue in this repository or contact the author.